How to Repair a Damaged RAID Array on NAS Buffalo Drive Station HD-CE500IU2 with Several Disks

 Both snapshot and versioning features provide additional layers of protection and can greatly assist in recovering lost or corrupted data.
 However, it's important to note that these features are not a substitute for regular backups.
 It is still recommended to regularly back up your data to an external storage device or cloud service to ensure comprehensive data protection.

-Although NAS Drive Station HD-CE500IU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-CE500IU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view